-- Summarize features of the program and any supporting resources to demonstrate that the knowledge and skill expectations in the six elements of the Degree Level Standard will be met. - Provide course materials for each of the proposed core courses and any bridging course.
-Identify each course by name and/or course code as per the submitted Course Schedule.
-For each of these courses include the following: - a listing/outline of major topics and/or key concepts and methodologies to be covered in the course - examples of proposed resources (textbooks, course kits, and other). - Identify the membership of the Preliminary Program Advisory Committee (PAC), including the members' names, occupations, related credentials, professional affiliations, and employers.
-If no formal PAC has been formed include detailed information about a) the Preliminary PAC members, b) how the Preliminary PAC was involved in the program planning and c) the formation of the PAC.
+- For each of these courses include the following: - a listing/outline of major topics and/or key concepts and methodologies to be covered in the course - examples of proposed resources (textbooks, course kits, and other). - Identify the membership of the Preliminary PAC, including the members' names, occupations, related credentials, professional affiliations, and employers.
+If no formal PAC has been formed include detailed information about a) the Preliminary PAC members, b) how the Preliminary PAC was involved in the program planning and c) the plans for the formation of the PAC.

 - Provide course materials for each of the core courses and any bridging course.
 Identify each course by name and/or course code as per the submitted Course Schedule.
-Attach in whatever form is used at your institution for each core and any bridging course: - Course Summary/Description (brief outline of the subject to be investigated) - Course learning outcomes (these can be provided on a course by course basis or as a separate document incorporating all the core courses). - For each of the core course and any bridging course, attach the materials which present the course to students on a week by week or module by module basis: - topics discussed week by week or module by module - an outline of the distribution of marks according to the kinds of assignment: (e.g. essays, multiple choice tests, final exams) - resources (e.g. textbooks, course kits, and other). - If there are multiple sections of a course in which the above vary, attach the course materials for one which is representative.
+Attach in whatever form is used at your institution for each core and any bridging course: - course Summary/Description (brief outline of the subject to be investigated) - course learning outcomes (these can be provided on a course by course basis or as a separate document incorporating all the core courses) - For each of the core course and any bridging course, attach the materials which present the course to students on a week by week or module by module basis: - topics discussed week by week or module by module - an outline of the distribution of marks according to the kinds of assignment: (e.g. essays, multiple choice tests, final exams) - resources (e.g. textbooks, course kits, and other). - If there are multiple sections of a course in which the above vary, attach the course materials for one which is representative.
 These should provide sufficient detail to allow Reviewers to knowledgeably review the Degree Level, the Program Content and other Standards. - Identify the membership of the PAC, including the members' names, occupations, related credentials, professional affiliations, and employers.
 Attach information about the schedule of meetings and copies of relevant minutes of PAC meetings.
 Submit samples of student work from the terminal stage of the program clearly sorted into what the instructor considers minimally acceptable, average and exemplary work (see Appendix 9.4).